-Author has written 9 stories for X-Men: Evolution, Hunger Games, and Batman Begins/Dark Knight.
+Author has written 10 stories for X-Men: Evolution, Hunger Games, Batman Begins/Dark Knight, Harry Potter, and Supernatural.

 One thing I can say for sure about FanFiction; it has changed my perspective on writing and reading completely over the several years I've been a part of this sight.
 My skills as a writer and as an objective reader have increased beyond what I would have imagined when I started, and it has also shown me how much I still have to learn.
 I can also say that I have never been more eager to learn.

 I am now an almost finished senior in high school, but one that has some experience with college.
 I'll admit it gives me a bit of a puffed-up demeanor when I start going on about what I've learned in my college English courses, but I think it has helped me when writing and giving constructive criticisms to other stories.